In August 1907, Oswald Chambers was in Japan.

 The Oriental Missionary Society’s entrance into Japan in 1901 did not come easily.

-Cowman and Kilbourne had no such plans; they merely came to preach a traditional version of their faith, based in the Holiness Movement.
+Cowman and Kilbourne had no such plans.
+They merely came to preach a traditional version of their faith, based in the Holiness Movement.

 Chambers in Japan found it, “a most entrancing country.”
 He thought the Oriental Missionary Society a far more elaborate and well-organized work than he anticipated.